A Systematic Bias of Machine Learning Regression Models and Its Correction: an Application to Imaging-based Brain Age Prediction: Real-life example (Estimating Brain Age)

-Overall, the constrained KRR outperforms other methods, with the only exceptions being lower tail bias in the \texttt{HCP-A} data, where the proposed constrained lasso performs the best with only a small margin, and RMSE for both datasets, where conventional methods perform well.
-The small bias in slope (all less than 0.1) of constrained KRR indicates that the predicted values are closely aligned with the observed values.
+Overall, KRR-UP outperforms other methods, with the only exceptions being lower tail bias in the \texttt{HCP-A} data, where the proposed LASSO-UP performs the best with only a small margin, and RMSE for both datasets, where conventional methods perform well.
+The small bias in slope (all less than 0.1) of KRR-UP indicates that the predicted values are closely aligned with the observed values.
 Additionally, the correlation between residuals and response values is significantly weaker for the proposed methods compared to other competing methods.
 This is also illustrated in \Cref{fig:Real_residual}, which displays a scatter plot of one sample result from 100 replications.
-This lack of a linear trend indicates that the proposed method removes systematic biases, leading to more accurate and reliable predictions across the range of data.
+This lack of a linear trend indicates that the proposed method corrects systematic biases, leading to more reliable predictions across the range of data.
 This removal of systematic bias is further evidenced by the small biases observed in the tail areas, below the first quartile ($<Q_1$) and above the third quartile ($>Q_3$).

 As noted, the proposed method's reduction in bias may lead to increased variance in model predictions, potentially raising the RMSE.
 Consequently, our method is not optimal in terms of RMSE, illustrating a trade-off between bias and variance.
-However, the difference in RMSE between the proposed methods and other ML methods is not critical, considering the substantial improvement in tail bias.
+However, to correct the systematic bias and avoid the additional bias by post-bias correction, the increased RMSE of KRR-UP may be acceptable.